[Legacy] Working with popup messages

 Summary page via the User web interface.
 The User Client Tool can optionally be configured to display a warning message on login if the user’s credit runs low.

-Real-time notifications of denied print jobs (due to lack of quota/credit or printer filter restrictions) are sent using a number of methods depending on the version of PaperCut:
+Real-time notifications of denied print jobs (due to lack of quota/credit or printer filter restrictions):

-Q Popup Messages are not working.
+Q Microsoft’s Popup Messages are not working.
 How do I fix this?

-If running PaperCut NG or PaperCut ChargeBack, please read this article:
+If running PaperCut MF/NG, please read this article:

 If using Microsoft’s WinPopup or netsend service, the most common reasons for users not receiving the message are:

-- The user is running Win 98 on Win ME.
-These systems need the “Winpopup” program running to received messages.
+- The user is running Win 98 or Win ME.
+These systems need the “Winpopup” program running to receive messages.
 You will find this on the Microsoft Windows Install CD.

 - On Windows NT, 2000 and XP.
 The “Messenger” service (under Start→Settings→Control Panel→Services) must be “running”.
 With default Windows XP installations, this service is usually disabled.
 Set the service to Automatic.
 Note: This service should be enabled on all workstations used by network users. (i.e. not just the server).